 The XNC is Cisco’s implementation of the OpenDaylight stack.
 Cisco is a contributor to the OpenDaylight initiative, which is focused on developing open standards for SDN that promote innovation and interoperability.
 Cisco XNC is designed to deliver the cutting edge OpenDaylight technologies as commercial, enterprise-ready solutions.

-As a result, Cisco XNC provides functionality required for production environments, such as:
+As a result, Cisco XNC provides the functionality required for production environments, such as:

 - Monitoring, topology-independent forwarding (TIF), high availability and network slicing applications

 - Advanced troubleshooting and debugging capabilities

 - Support for the Cisco Open Network Environment (ONE) Platform Kit (onePK), in addition to its OpenFlow support

 For detailed SDN Controller Vendor and Open Source SDN Controller comparisons, check out the 2017 Future of Network Virtualization and SDN Controllers Report also available as PDF Download

 Cisco XNC can run on a virtual machine (VM) or on a bare-metal service and can be used to manage any third-party switches, as long as they support OpenFlow.
 It uses the Open Services Gateway Initiative (OSGi) framework, which offers the modular and extensibility needs that business-critical application requires.